Simpsons Island (New Brunswick)

-In 1911, one family reported living on the island.
+In 1911, one family reported was reported to be living on the island.

 In December 1985, a study by Parks Canada assessed the island's value as $24,200.
 A rockweed study was done on the island in 1989.

-In 2005, the Nature Conservancy of Canada was raising funds to purchase Simpson Island.
+In 2005, the Nature Conservancy of Canada was raising funds to purchase Simpsons Island.
+In 2016, the island was one of the focuses of the Great Fundy Cleanup.

 In Summer 2012, the island was one of four studied as a rockweed habitat.